vicendominguez/nHostHistory/README.md

 This is a ugly script for:

 * get the historical info about a server: old IP and webserver brand.
-* guess the origin server behind a CDN (reverse-proxy, Cloudflare, Akamai, Cloudfront...) scraping Netcraft webpage:
+* guess the origin server behind a CDN (reverse-proxy, Cloudflare, Akamai, Cloudfront...)

 scraping the horrible netcraft javascript webpage.
 I tried to solve the netcraft javascript issue using casperjs.